Implementing structured data for rich snippets

 What are rich snippets?

-illustration of rich results
+Illustration of rich results

 Rich snippets, or rich results, generally show up above the first organic result (or above the first blue link).
 Rich results are any visually-enhanced search result with information powered by relevant structured data.